Holiday Marketing Campaigns: 40+ Inspiring Ad Examples (Updated in 2022!)

-Most brands in 2020 played it safe by depicting scenes of people a-carolling at an acceptably safe social distance or within social bubbles.
+Most brands in 2020 played it safe by depicting scenes of people maintaining an acceptably safe social distance.
 That made this ad by OREO stand out a bit more.

 A beautiful, artistic example of storytelling that goes beyond selling to actually creating a connective experience with the audience.

 Coca-Cola: The Letter (2020)

 Coca-Cola held no stops for their holiday marketing ad in 2020.
 It was directed by Oscar-winning filmmaker Taika Waititi.

 I’m not going to spoil this one for you if you haven’t already caught wind of the hubbub.

 This great bit of storytelling relies fully on visuals to connect and communicate.